-Cultural safety is also relevant to Aboriginal and/ or Torres Strait Islander health professionals.
-Non-Indigenous nurses and midwives must address how they create a culturally safe work environment that is free of racism for their Aboriginal and/or Torres Strait Islander colleagues (CATSINaM, 2017b).
+Cultural safety is also relevant to Aboriginal and/or Torres Strait Islander health professionals.
+Non-Indigenous nurses and midwives must address how they create a culturally safe work environment that is free of racism for their Aboriginal and/or Torres Strait Islander colleagues (CATSINAM, 2017b).

-Independence is the defining characteristic of nurse practitioner practice that recognises the educational and advanced practice attributes beyond the Registered nurse standards for practice.
-This independence is inherent in the NP standards for practice and integrates aspects of nursing practice for which the NP initiates and is responsible.
+Independence in these standards is the defining characteristic of NP practice that recognises the educational and advanced practice attributes beyond the Registered nurse standards for practice.
+This independence is inherent in the NP standards for practice and integrates aspects of the often-complex nursing practice for which the NP initiates and is responsible.
 NPs work collaboratively as part of a healthcare team and have the authority to diagnose and implement treatments without oversight from another health practitioner.

-Nurse practitioner (NP) is a registered nurse endorsed as a nurse practitioner by the NMBA.
+Nurse practitioner (NP) is a registered nurse endorsed as an NP by the NMBA.
 The NP practises at a clinical advanced level, meets and complies with the Nurse practitioner standards for practice, is able to practice independently and has direct clinical contact.
 NPs practice collaboratively in multi-professional environments.
 The NP practices within their scope under the legislatively protected title 'nurse practitioner' under the National Law.

-Person/people in these standards is used to refer to those individuals who have entered into a therapeutic relationship with a nurse practitioner.
-Person/people encompass patients, clients, consumers and families that fall within the nurse practitioner scope and context of practice.
+Person/people in these standards is used to refer to those individuals who have entered into a therapeutic relationship with an NP.
+Person/people encompass patients, clients, consumers and families that fall within the NP scope and context of practice.